 ***“Traded income is income which is generated from the sale of goods and services.
 It includes contracts (service level agreements) with state bodies or other state/semi-state bodies where clear deliverables are completed in exchange for a fee.
 It does not include fundraising income, donation income, or cash grants from government / philanthropic organisations.”

 Existing Rethink Ireland Awardee Eligibility

-The Social Enterprise Start-up Fund will inform the successful applicants by September 2021, and the public awards announcement will follow.
+Successful applicants will be informed by September 2021, and the public awards announcement will follow.